BabouZ17/news-ingestion-pipeline/README.md

 The fake-news-api is a service acting as a dummy store for synthetic news.

 #### Fetching news
-Before ingesting the news, the system needs to fetch them (*this is assuming the news sources cannot push the updates to us).
+Before ingesting the news, the system needs to fetch them.
+To do so, we can use polling or pushing.

+Polling approach:
     To consume the news from the different APIs, we can have a service that will store references to news source to poll at a given frequency.
+When the internal scheduler of the service has a job to execute, it runs it.

+Pushing approach:
+    We will expose an endpoint that accepts a news job and when invoked, will run a job directly.

-The news-scheduler service stores in memory a list of jobs(or references) to execute at a given time.
-When a news is to be fetched, a job containing the news information is run.
+The news-scheduler service stores in database (memory currently for the sake of simplicity) a list of jobs to execute at a given time.
+No storage is needed when using the pushing approach as the jobs are not persisted (directly executed).

 Example of a news fetching job:
 ```